marlonbarrios/born_in_latent_space/README.md

 ---

 *Born in Latent Space* is not an art piece in the traditional sense.
 It is a **performance-lecture**—a live, evolving system for interaction, inquiry, and critical play between human and machine intelligences.
-Initiated in 2024, it is a **long-term project** (2024–2029) that manifests as a lecture-performance, an epistemic art installation, a knowledge lab, and a generative workshop environment.
+Initiated in 2024, it is a **long-term project** (2024–2028) that manifests as a lecture-performance, an epistemic art installation, a knowledge lab, and a generative workshop environment.

 The project unfolds as a speculative collaboration between artist and algorithm.
-Seated at a laptop and surrounded by projection and sound, Marlon Barrios Solano engages live with generative AI systems—text models, image generators, gesture-based tools, and browser-based engines.
+In front of a laptop and surrounded by projection and sound, Marlon Barrios Solano engages live with generative AI systems—text models, image generators, gesture-based tools, and browser-based engines.
 Together, performer and machine navigate the conceptual and poetic territory of **latent space**.

 In machine learning, **latent space** refers to a hidden high-dimensional zone where compressed features of data are encoded.
 It is where patterns exist before they become visible.
 In this project, latent space becomes more than a computational model—it becomes a **metaphor for human becoming**, a mythic and epistemic zone.

-We are all, in a sense, **born in latent space**: not as fully formed beings, but as unstable biographies, recursive gestures, co-emerging experiences.
-Latent space is where embodiment meets abstraction, where memory is encoded in movement, and where knowledge is not stored—but performed.
+We are all, in a sense, **born in latent space**: entering this space randonly, with vetorial pathwayscas unstable biographies, recursive gestures, co-emerging experiences.
+Latent space is where embodiment meets abstraction, abstraction meets gavity, where memory is encoded in movement, and where knowledge is not stored—but performed.

 ---